bfeitknecht/vault/sem2/DDCA/PV/notes/DDCA-recapped.md

 \+ SOP and POS fomulations, definitions

 ___
-## Verilog for Combinational Circuits
+## Verilog for Combinational Circuits $\star$

-How to write a Verilog module, instantiate modules § Implement basic functions § Make assignments between busses of different sizes and types § Be able to read/understand and write Verilog code for combinational circuits § Draw a circuit diagram from a Verilog code or vice-versa

 >[!check]+ Yes
->- a
+>- How to write a Verilog module, instantiate modules
->- b
->- c
+>- Implement basic functions
+>- Make assignments between busses of different sizes and types
+>- Be able to read/understand and write Verilog code for combinational circuits
+>- Draw a circuit diagram from a Verilog code or vice-versa

->[!fail] Verilog
+>[!fail] No
+>